Programs and initiatives

 The Destination Australia Cheung Kong Exchange Program supports Australian universities to offer short-term mobility opportunities for outgoing Australian students and incoming Asian students.

 If you’re a Digital Partner organisation or looking to become a Digital Partner and wanting to engage with Department of Education, Skills and Employment, the Digital Partnership Office (DPO) is your first point of contact for all matters relating to provision and management of IT services.

 The Digital Skills Cadetship Trial will provide $10.7 million to support innovative approaches to cadetships for digital career paths, in order to increase the number of Australians with digital skills.

-If you have a disability, Disability Services can support you to get job ready, look for and find a job.
+If you have a disability, Disability Services can support you to get job-ready, look for and find secure employment.

 The Disability Standards for Education 2005 clarify the obligations of education and training providers, and seek to ensure that students with disability can access and participate in education on the same basis as students without disability.

 The Early Learning Languages Australia program (ELLA) program is a digital, play-based program which includes a series of interactive applications (apps), aimed at making language learning engaging and interesting to young children in preschool and the early years of school.

 ESOS legislation makes sure training providers meet nationally consistent standards in education delivery, facilities and services, and provides tuition fee protection for international students.

 The Employer Advisory Service is a free service run by the Fair Work Ombudsman.